Best Books3

 Discussion Questions

-2. Consider the decisions Stevens makes during time of his father's death, as well as the dismissal of the two Jewish servants.
-Where do Stevens's ethical responsibilities lie - given his time in history and place in society?
+2. Consider Stevens's choices during his father's death and the dismissal of the Jewish servants.
+Where do his ethical responsibilities lie, given his historical and social context?

-3. Talk about is the social hierarchy to which Stevens is completely loyal-yet which exploits him thoroughly.
+3. Discuss the social hierarchy to which Stevens is completely loyal, yet which exploits him thoroughly.

 Discussion Questions by: LitLovers (Feel free to use with attribution)